Sustainable Factory, Sustainable Printing, Sustainable Future

 We built our print factory to be efficient using sustainable materials and were awarded an ‘Excellent’ BREEAM rating – the world’s leading sustainability assessment for buildings.

-- We have one of Cornwall’s largest roof-based solar panel arrays, presenting a carbon-saving of at least 45 tonnes per year.
+- We have one of Cornwall’s largest roof-based solar panel arrays powering our factory and offices, producing a carbon-saving of at least 45 tonnes per year.

 - Our factory is one of the most environmentally-friendly in the UK.